ON Semiconductor (ON) Q3 2017 Results - Earnings Call Transcript

 Mark Delaney - Goldman Sachs & Co.
 LLC

 Got it.
 Thanks for that.
-And then for a follow-up question specifically on the industrial market, Keith, I know you said down in the fourth quarter and yes I know seasonality (49:09) is always tough, some years it's been down and for my model, some years it's been up.
+And then for a follow-up question specifically on the industrial market, Keith, I know you said down in the fourth quarter and I know seasonality is always tough, some years it's been down and for my model, some years it's been up.
 If you could just elaborate a bit more on what you're seeing in the industrial market and what's the reason for the guidance to be lower sequentially in 4Q?

 Keith D. Jackson - ON Semiconductor Corp.